-New students will need to contact a New Enrollment Specialist (NES) who will guide students in course selection for the first semester and assist in all other preparations until the first day of class.
-On the first day of the first sub-term I which students are enrolled, all questions concerning academic issues should be directed to the Academic Advising Department.
+New students will need to contact an Admissions Specialist who will guide students in course selection for the first semester and assist in all other preparations until the first day of class.
+On the first day of the first sub-term in which students are enrolled, all questions concerning academic issues should be directed to the Academic Advising Department.
 Students are encouraged to contact the Academic Advising Department for help with any school-related problems they may encounter during the academic year.